-The big guns in the industry are afraid of running afoul of regulators so they don’t even do the basic / generic stuff correct.
+The big guns in the industry are afraid of running afoul of regulators so they don’t even do the basic/generic stuff correctly.
 This gun-shy approach to digital marketing forces them to spend more on branding and more on PPC advertising.

-Seota has done a quick case study to show how the small financial advisors and wealth management firms can take advantage of the gap in the market.
-When you compete in a lucrative industry and the market leaders are afraid to do SEO and basic digital marketing, the opportunity to grab market share is ripe and easy picking.
+Seota has done a quick case study to show how small financial advisors and wealth management firms can take advantage of the gap in the market.
+When you compete in a lucrative industry and the market leaders are afraid to do SEO and basic digital marketing, the opportunity to grab market share is ripe and easy to pick.